Series

 www.erikadefreitas.com

-Erika DeFreitas’s multidisciplinary practice includes performance, photography, video, installation, textiles, drawing and writing.
+Erika DeFreitas’s interdisciplinary practice includes performance, photography, video, installation, textiles, drawing and writing.
 Placing emphasis on gesture, process, the body, documentation and paranormal phenomena, DeFreitas mines concepts of loss, post-memory, legacy and objecthood.
-Her work has been exhibited nationally and internationally including: Kitchener-Waterloo Art Gallery; Gallery TPW, Toronto; Project Row Houses and the Museum of African American Culture, Houston; Fort Worth Contemporary Arts; and Ulrich Museum of Art, Wichita.
-She is a recipient of the 2016 Toronto Friends of the Visual Arts Finalist Artist Prize, the 2016 John Hartman Award, and was longlisted for the 2017 Sobey Art Award.
+Her work has been exhibited nationally and internationally including: Esker Foundation, Calgary; Kitchener-Waterloo Art Gallery; Platform Centre for Photographic and Digital Arts, Winnipeg; Gallery TPW, Toronto; Project Row Houses and the Museum of African American Culture, Houston; Fort Worth Contemporary Arts; and Ulrich Museum of Art, Wichita.
+DeFreitas holds a Master of Visual Studies from the University of Toronto.

 Artist Orange